From the time you retain a debt relief lawyer, life will be calmer.

 - Utility services will not be terminated – or will be restored if they have been terminated.

-- A Chapter 7 bankruptcy will be complete 4 months after filing.
+- A Chapter 7 bankruptcy will normally be complete within 5-6 months after filing.
 A Chapter 13 bankruptcy takes 3-5 years.

 - You start rebuilding your credit after filing for bankruptcy.